ic-hep/pdm/doc/source/reference/api/siteservice.rst

    Get a list of endpoints for a given site.
 Generally configured for certificate authentication.

-   Returns (list of str):
+   Returns dict with keys:
-     Gridftp endpoints for the site in host:port format.
+     - endpoints - List of str, gridftp endpoints host:port format.
+     - cas - (Optional) List of str, PEM encoded CAs for this endpoint.

 .. function:: DELETE /user/<user_id(int)>